AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 The parameters of interest are described below.

-**InternalEdit** is set to Yes so that the program attempts to edit the data internally using the parameters outlined in **EditingParameters**.
-The final group of high density animals are genotyped for more than 98% of the SNP and any SNP that was missing in more than 2% of the animals initially defined as being in the high-­‐density group has been removed.
+``InternalEdit`` is set to Yes so that the program attempts to edit the data internally using the parameters outlined in ``EditingParameters``.
+The final group of high density animals are genotyped for more than 98% of the SNP and any SNP that was missing in more than 2% of the animals initially defined as being in the high-density group has been removed.
 The original high-­‐density group were genotyped for more than 95% of the SNP.
 All of the SNP will be included in the output because the AllSnpOut qualifier has been set.
 (Actually this data set has already been edited externally so editing will not change it!)

-**NumberOfPairsOfPhasingRounds** is set to 10 meaning that 10 pairs of phasing rounds (20 in total because of Offset/NotOffset) are performed by AlphaPhase1.1, on the high-­‐density group of animals.
+``NumberOfPairsOfPhasingRounds`` is set to 10 meaning that 10 pairs of phasing rounds (20 in total because of Offset/NotOffset) are performed by AlphaPhase1.1, on the high-­‐density group of animals.
 The results of the Phasing rounds are stored in the directory Phasing.

 The core and tail lengths varied between 200 and 700, and the tail lengths varied between 100 and 600.
 The choice of these lengths creates a nice amount of overlap between cores and means that each SNP is phased multiple times as part of cores spanning different SNP.